 DWA held Proposition 218 proceedings on October 19, 2010.
 During this public hearing, the proposed replenishment assessment rate that can be established for fiscal year 2012/2013 and 2013/2014 was \$92/AF, and \$102 beginning fiscal year 2014/2015.
 The motivation behind the assessment rate increases came as a result of increased costs in conveying and delivering Colorado River Aqueduct water, exchanged for State Water Project water supplies, to the Coachella Valley.
-Based on the results of these Proposition 218 proceedings, the proposed replenishment assessment rate for the 2014/2015 fiscal year is \$102/AF.
+Based on the results of these Proposition 218 proceedings, the proposed replenishment assessment rate for the 2015/2016 fiscal year is \$102/AF.

-As shown in Table 5, the replenishment assessment rate proposed for 2014/2015 is \$102.00/AF.
-Anticipated replenishment assessment rates for 2015/2016 through 2016/2017 are also shown.
+As shown in Table 5, the replenishment assessment rate proposed for 2015/2016 is \$102.00/AF.
 Historic replenishment assessment rates for DWA and CVWD within the Mission Creek Subbasin are set forth in Exhibit 2 in Appendix A.

-C. ESTIMATED WATER REPLENISHMENT ASSESSMENT FOR 2014/2015
+C. ESTIMATED WATER REPLENISHMENT ASSESSMENT FOR 2015/2016

-The maximum replenishment charges that can be assessed by DWA for combined estimated production of 48,980 AF within Whitewater River and Mission Creek Subbasins is approximately \$4,992,960 (see Table 6).
+The maximum replenishment assessment that can be levied by DWA for combined estimated production of 47,430 AF within Whitewater River and Mission Creek Subbasins is approximately \$4,837,860 (see Table 6).

-Estimated water replenishment assessments for 2014/2015, based on a replenishment assessment rate of \$102.00/AF and estimated assessable water production of 10,080 AF within the Mission Creek Subbasin, will amount to approximately \$1,028,160 (see Tables 5 and 6).
-The adjusted assessment is expected to result in an increase of the replenishment assessment account deficit from about \$8,302,605 to about \$8,347,527.
+Estimated water replenishment assessments for 2015/2016, based on a replenishment assessment rate of \$102.00/AF and estimated assessable water production of 9,680 AF within the Mission Creek Subbasin, will amount to approximately \$987,360 (see Tables 5 and 6).
+The adjusted assessment is expected to result in an increase of the replenishment assessment account deficit from about \$7,917,971 to about \$8,030,990.

-MSWD will be the major producer within the Mission Creek Subbasin Area of Benefit, with assessable production of approximately 8,129 AF; three other producers will be responsible for the remaining 1,948 AF of estimated assessable production.
-MSWD will also be the major assessee with an estimated replenishment assessment of \$829,260.
-The three other producers will be responsible for the remaining \$198,900.
+MSWD will be the major producer within the Mission Creek Subbasin Area of Benefit, with assessable production of approximately 7,760 AF; three other producers will be responsible for the remaining 1,920 AF of estimated assessable production.
+MSWD will also be the major assessee with an estimated replenishment assessment of \$791,520.
+The three other producers will be responsible for the remaining \$195,840.

-MSWD will be responsible for approximately 81% of both the estimated assessable water production and the estimated replenishment assessment in the Mission Creek Subbasin Area of Benefit; the other three producers will be responsible for the remaining 19%.
+MSWD will be responsible for approximately 80% of both the estimated assessable water production and the estimated replenishment assessment in the Mission Creek Subbasin Area of Benefit; the other three producers will be responsible for the remaining 20%.